 Plainwell is a very small city located in the state of Michigan.
-With a population of 3,822 people and three constituent neighborhoods, Plainwell is the 247th largest community in Michigan.
-Much of the housing stock in Plainwell was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 3,804 people and three constituent neighborhoods, Plainwell is the 247th largest community in Michigan.
+Plainwell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Plainwell is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Plainwell is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Plainwell who work in office and administrative support (13.83%), food service (12.37%), and sales jobs (7.96%).
+Unlike some cities, Plainwell isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Plainwell are a mix of both white- and blue-collar jobs.
+Overall, Plainwell is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Plainwell who work in office and administrative support (11.11%), food service (10.28%), and management occupations (9.40%).

 Being a small city, Plainwell does not have a public transit system used by locals to get to and from work.

-The per capita income in Plainwell in 2010 was $20,463, which is lower middle income relative to Michigan and the nation.
-This equates to an annual income of $81,852 for a family of four.
+The per capita income in Plainwell in 2010 was $24,740, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $98,960 for a family of four.
 However, Plainwell contains both very wealthy and poor people as well.

 The people who call Plainwell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plainwell residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Plainwell include Irish, English, Dutch, and Polish.
+Important ancestries of people in Plainwell include German, Irish, Dutch, English, and European.

 The most common language spoken in Plainwell is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Polish.